 Overnight.
 Somerset 237 and 223 for 1 dec.
 Gloucestershire 76 and 14 for 3.
 Gloucestershire need another 371 runs to win with seven second innings wickets standing.

-Craig Overton has been Somerset’s most consistent bowler across the span of the last seven seasons.
+Craig Overton has been Somerset’s most consistent bowler over the last seven seasons.
 That is some record for someone who is only 26 years old.
 He is at his best this season, although perhaps not yet at his peak.
-His new power, higher pace, was demonstrated in the second over of the day.
-The ball with which he removed Hankins might reasonably have demanded to be named the ball of the match were there not so many contenders from the Somerset bowlers.
+He has greater pace.
+It was demonstrated in the second over of the day.
+The ball with which he removed Hankins might have immediately been named the ball of the match were there not so many contenders from the Somerset bowlers.
 “Do you think Craig Overton has begun beating batsmen for pace?” asked the text.
 The ball was straight, full and fast.
-It was directed at middle and off and it hit middle and off.
+It was directed at, and hit, middle and off.
 As far as I could see, the bat came straight down the line of the ball.
 There was nothing obviously wrong with the stroke, other than that the bat came down the line after the ball had gone through.
 That is not a bad method for exorcising cricketing ghosts.

 “Batsmen are struggling to cope with him this year,” the text went on.
 That was demonstrated by, among others, a ball to Higgins.
 The ball was pitched short, Higgins attempted to pull it to somewhere in the vicinity of the old Stragglers bar but the lift Overton generated caused the ball to fly off the top edge and over the keeper’s head for six.
 His operating with the new ball has been a long time coming and increasingly he looks the part.
 He has not been found wanting.